kohn/yasnippet-inc/README.md

 # ATTETION
 DO NOT FORGET to insert your first header file/import file manully to help this plugin locate header file area.
 If no header file exists, the new header file will be inserted right behind where the snippet expands.

+# Acknowledgement
+Thx to zhouchongzxc@newsmth for his help.